digitalpolygon/polymer/docs/index.md

 # Polymer: WebOps Tooling

 Polymer is a tool to help enable developers facilitate their responsibilities in the WebOps space.
-It is a collection of tools and scripts that help automate the process of deploying and managing web applications.
+It is a collection of tools and scripts that help automate the process of deploying and managing (mainly PHP) web applications.

 ## Quick start